-To complement the Smithsonian’s collection, a selection of handwritten letters from the Florence Griswold Museum Archives will augment the display.
+To complement the Smithsonian’s collection, a selection of handwritten letters from the Museum’s Archives augment the exhibition.
 During the heyday of the Lyme Art Colony, letter writing was an important tool used by Florence Griswold and visiting artists to communicate and confirm their travel plans.
 Once artists arrived at the Griswold boardinghouse, corresponding by mail was an important part of colony life—when artists wrote to family back home as well as to art world contacts.
 In these letters, handwriting can conjure mood, time, and place and offer insight into the person behind the pen.
 A selection of paintings from the Florence Griswold Museum’s collection will hang alongside artists’ letters.

 A catalogue featuring brief reflections from art historians, curators, and artists accompanies the exhibition, providing insight into the unique form and content of each letter.
 Pen to Paper: Artists’ Handwritten Letters from the Smithsonian’s Archives of American Art (Princeton Architectural Press, 2016) features 56 handwritten letters from the Archives of American Art.
 Edited with an introduction by Mary Savig, curator of manuscripts at the Archives of American Art.

 Organized by the Archives of American Art, Smithsonian Institution and supported locally by Bouvier Insurance.